phpbb/documentation/development/extensions/tutorial_testing.rst

 Testing database changes
 ------------------------

-If we add a new test, that checks for the existence of the table, we will see, that the test fails:
+If we add a new test that checks for the existence of the table, we will see that the test fails:

 .. code-block:: php